docksal/docksal/docs/project-customize.md

 ### Basics

-Docksal relies on [Docker Compose](https://docs.docker.com/compose/) to launch groups of related containers. yml files are [Compose Files](https://docs.docker.com/compose/compose-file/).
-Please read documentation on what their main sections are.
+Docksal relies on [Docker Compose](https://docs.docker.com/compose/) to launch groups of related containers.
+The yml files you use are [Compose Files](https://docs.docker.com/compose/compose-file/).
+Please read the documentation to understand their main sections.

 !!! danger "REMEMBER DOCKSAL REQUIREMENTS"
-    Some containers and their parameters are must have for Docksal to work properly. **Please see [Don't break your Docksal setup!](#warning) section.**
+    Some containers and their parameters are required for Docksal to work properly. **Please see [Don't break your Docksal setup!](#warning) section.**

 You need to run `fin start` to apply configuration changes.
-If you removed services or volumes you need to remove them with `fin rm [service]`.
+If you remove services or volumes you need to remove them with `fin rm [service]`.

-## Project configuraion files
+## Project configuration files
 <a name="docksal-yml"></a>
 ### docksal.yml

 `docksal.yml` is a [Compose file](https://docs.docker.com/compose/compose-file/).
-It's a main configuration file for a project that controls it's services settings, so use it to modify settings, that are required for all team members.
+It's the main configuration file for a project and controls its the settings for each service.
+Use it to modify settings that are needed for anyone that uses your project.

 If you don't have this file in your project folder, fin will load a [default stack](#default-configurations) providing a zero-configuration setup.

-For more details on it's role check [loading order](#loading-order).
+For more details on its role check [loading order](#loading-order).

 <a name="docksal-env"></a>
 ### docksal.env

 `docksal.env` is an [Environment file](https://docs.docker.com/compose/env-file/).

-It is meant to be used to easily override some default environment variables without a need of creating `docksal.yml` (for example to override MYSQL_ROOT_PASSWORD) or to provide additional environment variables to your automation scripts (see [custom commands](custom-commands.md)).
+It is used to override of some of the default environment variables, without the need for a full `docksal.yml` file (for example, to override MYSQL_ROOT_PASSWORD) or to provide additional environment variables for your automation scripts (see [custom commands](custom-commands.md).)

 <a name="docksal-local"></a>
 ### docksal-local.yml, docksal-local.env

-`docksal-local.yml` and `docksal-local.env` can be used for additional customizations, that happen after main files.
+`docksal-local.yml` and `docksal-local.env` are used for additional customizations that happen after the main files are loaded.
 See [loading order](#loading-order).
-Good example of their use is [exposing custom port](expose-port.md) or switching PHP version.
+A good example of their use is [exposing custom port](expose-port.md) or switching PHP versions.

 <a name="default-configurations"></a>
 ## Default stacks